Islandora/islandora_solr_facet_pages/README.md

 ![Configuration](https://cloud.githubusercontent.com/assets/2052902/25148002/6e9ece5c-2447-11e7-8218-b468558d16b8.png)

+## Notes

-**Note:** when `Facet search form` is enabled, a text field (e.g. *_t or *_mt) must be used otherwise the search will not work.
+* When `Facet search form` is enabled, a text field (e.g. *_t or *_mt) must be used otherwise the search will not work.
 Additionally facets are presented in their raw, tokenized text form, which has an adverse affect on the display.

 ### Theming